skienzmatishun/rippreport/content/p/the-good-the-bad-and-the-ugly-repost/index.md

 summary: Jack Burrell and his political cabal continue to manipulate local elections while hiding massive legal liabilities from unsuspecting taxpayers.
 Confidential meeting minutes and Supreme Court records show council members wasting over eleven million dollars on failed lawsuits to protect their friends.
-Uncover how political favors and corrupt drinking buddies turned city hall into a rigged game of chance.
+We uncover how political favors and corrupt drinking buddies turned city hall into a rigged game of chance.
 ---
 ## FAIRHOPE THE GOOD